ngs/sinatra-activerecord/README.md

     require 'sinatra/activerecord/rake'

     $ rake -T
-    rake db:create_migration  # create an ActiveRecord migration in ./db/migrate
+    rake db:create            # Create the database from config/database.yml for the current RACK_ENV (use db:create:all to create all dbs in the con... rake db:create_migration  # create an ActiveRecord migration in ./db/migrate rake db:drop              # Drops the database for the current RACK_ENV (use db:drop:all to drop all databases) rake db:migrate           # migrate your database
-    rake db:migrate           # migrate your database
+    rake db:reset             # reset database
+    rake db:rollback          # Rolls the schema back to the previous version (specify steps w/ STEP=n). rake db:seed              # Load the seed data from db/seeds.rb

 create a migration